 For example, an executive who has approved deploying Illumio Core might want to know how many of their workloads are being managed (enforced) by Illumio policy.
-The Workloads by Enforcement Mode graph shows the trend for how quickly is enforcement progressing over time and percentage of workloads in deployment versus enforcement.
+The Workloads by Enforcement Mode graph shows the trend for how quickly enforcement is progressing over time and the percentage of workloads in deployment versus enforcement.